-All applications are considered in view of the Institute Deferral Policy.
-Following receipt of an application for a deferral the quality department conducts an initial review to establish if the application meets the deferral criteria.
-Where the application is deemed not to meet the criteria, the student is informed.
-Where the application meets these criteria the quality department will consult with the Programme Manager, the quality department will prepare a recommendation describing the practical implications for the student and the Institute and forward this to the Programme Director for review.
+All applications are considered in view of the Institute Temporary Leave of Absence Policy.
+Following receipt of an application, the quality department conducts an initial review to establish if the application meets the required criteria.
+Where the application is deemed not to meet the criteria, the learner is informed.
+Where the application meets these criteria the quality department will consult with the Programme Manager, the quality department will prepare a recommendation describing the practical implications for the learner and the Institute and may forward this to the College Director for review.
 All supporting evidence must be presented at the time of application.
 Additional evidence may be sought.